-November 15, 2022 is the last day to withdraw with a "W".
+November 21, 2023 is the last day to withdraw with a "W".

 Late assignments are not accepted.
 You must work within the deadlines set for each project.
-I will workwith you to make sure this gets done.
+I will work with you to make sure this gets done.
 I will give you personal reminders in the face-to-face class as to when a project is due.
+It is your responsibility to keep up with the due dates.

-Wear comfortable clothing and shoes that are appropriate to working with equipment and supplies in theart lab.
+Wear comfortable clothing and shoes that are appropriate to working with equipment and supplies in the art lab.
 Floors may be wet and slippery.

-Cell phone use: Turn volume off on cell phones when in the classroom.
+Cell phone use: Turn the volume off on cell phones when in the classroom.
 Step outside if you must talk on the phone.
-One ear bud at a time if you want to listen to your own music.
+One earbud at a time if you want to listen to your own music.
+No earbuds when I am lecturing.
 No texting unless it is an emergency.

-Label your supplies and have them with you every Wednesday for class.
-You can leave them in the art lab.
+Label your supplies and have ALL of them with you every Wednesday for class.
+You can leave them in the art lab if you prefer.

-If you use a classroom tool, clean & sanitize it, and return it to the correct storage area.
+If you use a classroom tool, clean and sanitize it, and return it to the correct storage area.